 demostrgact Demo690 eastus Standard_RAGRS St

-If you want to run a script to retrieve the complete list of storage accounts under your subscription or under a specific Resource Group then you can utilize the below Powershell script.
+If you want to run a Powershell script to get Azure storage account details under your subscription or a specific Resource Group, you can utilize the Powershell script below.

 ## Provide the resource group name as the input